-- 13.26.010 Short title-Applicability-AuthorityConstruction
+- 13.26.010 Short title-Applicability-Authority

 - 13.26.011 Administrative Rules Authorized

-- 13.26.020 Legislative Intent and Purpose
+- 13.26.020 Purpose

 - 13.26.030 Definitions

 - 13.26.032 Prohibited Activities

 - 13.26.034 Regulated Substances and Pollution Management-General Requirements

 - 13.26.036 Fueling facilities

 - 13.26.038 Deicer Specifications for Public Roadways

-- 13.26.040 Repealed Pollution Prevention Requirements
+- 13.26.040 Repealed

 - 13.26.050 Pollution Prevention Permit Requirements

-- 13.26.060 RepealedFacility Closure Permit
+- 13.26.060 Repealed

 - 13.26.070 Reporting of Releases

-- 13.26.080 Repealed Prohibited Activity
+- 13.26.080 Repealed

 - 13.26.090 Protection of Water Supply Wells

 - 13.26.091 Hazardous Substance Transport

 - 13.26.092 Revisions to BMPs and Threshold Quantities

 - 13.26.100 Variances

 - 13.26.110 Inspections

 - 13.26.120 Enforcement

 - 13.26.130 Criminal penalties

-- 13.26.140 Repealed Injunctive Relief
+- 13.26.140 Repealed

-- 13.26.150 Repealed Severability
+- 13.26.150 Repealed

-13.26.010 SHORT TITLE--APPLICABILITY--CONSTRUCTIONAUTHORITY
+13.26.010 SHORT TITLE--APPLICABILITY--AUTHORITY.
 This code shall be known as the "Missoula Valley Water Quality Code."
-It is intended to protect the public health, safety and general welfare of those utilizing who depend on the Missoula Valley Aquifer and surface waters in the Missoula Valley for drinking water, recreation and other beneficial uses.
+It is intended to protect the public health, safety and general welfare of those who depend on the Missoula Valley Aquifer and surface waters in the Missoula Valley for drinking water, recreation and other beneficial uses.
 This health-related code is adopted by the Missoula City Council for enforcement inside the city limits.
-If both the County Commissioners and the local health board approve enforcement of this chapter extraterritorially within five (5) miles of the city limits, this chapter is thereafter enforceable outside the city limits within five (5) miles of the city limits The provisions of the ordinance are deemed to be a health ordinance and shall be within five miles outside the city limits that are within the boundary of the Missoula Valley Water Quality District, a local water quality protection district authorized by pursuant to §7-13-4504 4306 MCA (1993.
+If both the County Commissioners and the local health board approve enforcement of this chapter extraterritorially within five (5) miles of the city limits, this chapter is thereafter enforceable outside the city limits within five (5) miles of the city limits that are within the boundary of the Missoula Valley Water Quality District, a local water quality protection district authorized by §7-13-4504 MCA.
 This code establishes prohibitions and restrictions to prevent surface water and groundwater contamination, and to protect public health, safety and welfare.
 This code shall be broadly construed to affect its purposes.
 Nothing in this code shall relieve a person from the requirements of any other federal, state, or local law.
-If any provision of this ordinance duplicates any local, state or federal statute or regulation, the local, state or federal statute or regulation shall govern.
-However, if the requirements of this ordinance are more stringent than the requirements of the local, state or federal statute or regulation, the requirements of this ordinance of the regulation that is a discrepancy between this code and a local, state or federal statue or regulation, the more stringent -shall govern.
+If there is a discrepancy between this code and a local, state or federal statue or regulation, the more stringent shall govern.